Faceted wrinkling by contracting a curved boundary: A developable cone-triangle model

-The faceted wrinkling seen in our numerical simulations -- made using the commercial software Abaqus (SIMULIA, Dassault Systèmes) -- clearly shows the presence of straight directors at the zigzag inner boundary (see Fig.~\ref{fig:fig1}c, inset).
-Moreover, it suggests a further hypothesis: that the wrinkled morphology can be seen as a piecewise union of alternating flat triangles and curved cones.
-We take this as our starting point.
-For a configuration with wavenumber $m$, we consider a flat configuration (see Fig.~\ref{fig:fig2}b) where the inner boundary is a $2m$-sided polygon.
+The faceted inner Lam\'e morphology of Fig.~\ref{fig:1} suggests a further hypothesis: that the wrinkled morphology can be seen as a piecewise union of alternating flat triangles and curved conical sectors.
+We take this as the starting point for our geometric model.
+For a configuration with wavenumber $m$, we consider a flat configuration (see Fig.~\ref{fig:2}b) where the inner boundary is a $2m$-sided polygon.
 Each segment of this boundary is the base of an isosceles triangle of height $w$.
 To complete the annulus, the apexes of adjacent triangles are joined with an arc.
-The constructed surface then consists of these triangles and the sectors joining them. \paragraph{} One may readily specify an isometric deformation that allows the inner boundary of this structure to contract.
+The constructed surface then consists of these triangles and the sectors joining them.

+One may readily specify an isometric deformation that allows the inner boundary of this structure to contract.
 We deform the initial surface by translating the base of each triangle inward toward the centre, specifying that the triangles remain rigid.
 In order to maintain their shape and connectivity, the triangles must tilt (i.e.~rotate about their mid-lines) increasingly as they are drawn inward; adjacent triangles tilt in opposite directions.
 The sectors connecting two triangles must then also bend in order to remain connected to their triangles.
-A ready \textit{isometric} choice for this deformation is to bend the flat sectors into \textit{circular conical arcs}.
-These arcs need not, however, join smoothly with their adjacent triangles, as further discussed in Sec.~\ref{sec:results_energyComparison}.
+A simple \textit{isometric} choice for this deformation is to bend the flat sectors into \textit{circular conical arcs} as the boundaries of each sector squeeze together.
+These arcs do not in general join smoothly with their adjacent triangles, as further discussed in Sec.~\ref{sec:results_energyComparison}.